 Students who are unable to find something, are unable to remember instructions, are having trouble understanding, or are otherwise having difficulty in the class should take every opportunity to communicate with the teacher.
-Office hours can be arranged and is an excellent way to get additional help as well as gain extra support and enrichment activities.
+Taking advantage of the weekly office hour is an excellent way to get additional help as well as gain extra support and enrichment activities.
 It is important to ask questions and keep an open line of communication about all class related activities for the best learning experience.